IamAvi-source/AI-Automation-framework/README.md

-IT IS TOO BIG FRAMEWORK AROUNF 4GB SO GITHUB IS NOT ALLOWING ME TO PUSH IT, IF YOU WANT TO SEE THE FRAMEWORK PLZ VISIT THIS https://drive.google.com/file/d/1ze56r2Afxj7Asbx27aM7_7K89IWdCV_h/view?usp=sharing
+IT IS TOO BIG FRAMEWORK AROUND 4GB SO GITHUB IS NOT ALLOWING ME TO PUSH IT, IF YOU WANT TO SEE THE FRAMEWORK PLZ VISIT THIS https://drive.google.com/file/d/1ze56r2Afxj7Asbx27aM7_7K89IWdCV_h/view?usp=sharing
 # Self-Healing Automation Framework with Local LLM

 This project demonstrates a proof-of-concept test automation framework that uses a local Large Language Model (LLM) to perform self-healing of broken element locators at runtime.